What is Centripetal Force?

 centripetal force, FT = ?

-Centripetal force is calculated by using the formula which says
+Centripetal force is calculated by using the formula that says

 Force = mass x acceleration